1930s/ARKit-Research/README.md

 * Saving memory to optimize performance

 ## Semester Project: VTQuest-AR
 VTQuest-AR serves as a companion app for the Virginia Tech campus.
 The app's  augmented reality experience overlays information about [VT Buildings](https://vt.edu/about/buildings.html).
 By pointing the camera at a building, the user can see additional information about what's in front of them.
 The building details will render in the building's actual physical location as the app translates the building's lat/long coordinates into localized coordinates in the ARSCNView.
+View the semester project documentation [here](http://patrickgatewood.com/arkit-research/tutorials/documentation/documentation.html).

 ## Documentation
 You can view the full documentation on the [research website](http://patrickgatewood.com/arkit-research/research-intro.html).